m.Stock by Mirae AssetOpen Demat Account

 More than ₹25 lakhs

 Considering the above information, you can minimise the risk and safely enter the stock market by updating the key attributes of KYC as required by SEBI.
-To begin your investing journey, opt for a zero brokerage trading platform like m.Stock which offers free trading across products for life.
-So, go brokerage-free for life and open your Demat account now!
+To begin your investing journey, opt for a brokerage trading platform like m.Stock which offers free trading across equity delivery, mutual funds and IPOs.
+So, go brokerage-free and open your free Demat account now!

 More Related Articles